Eligibility: CTY-level or Advanced CTY-level math score required

 Course Code: IRA

-Introduction to Real Analysis gives advanced students the theoretical foundations underlying the topics taught in a typical Calculus AB and BC course.
+Introduction to Real Analysis provides advanced students with the theoretical foundations underlying the topics taught in a typical single variable Calculus course.
 Introduction to Real Analysis will cover algebraic and order properties of the real numbers, the least upper bound axiom, limits, continuity, differentiation, the Riemann integral, sequences, and series.
 Definitions and proofs will be stressed throughout the course.
 Online course materials supplement the required textbook.

 Each student is assigned to a CTY instructor to help them during their course.
 Students can contact their instructor via email with any questions or concerns at any time.
 Live one-on-one online review sessions can be scheduled as well to prepare for the graded assessments, which include homework, chapter exams, and a cumulative midterm and final.
 Instructors use virtual classroom software allowing video, voice, text, screen sharing and whiteboard interaction.